 The gold and light rum go in the cocktail mix itself and the dark rum is floated on the top (that’s the dark brown you see in the photos).

 - Lime Juice

 - Orgeat Strup or Almond Liqueur/Amaretto (see substitutions below)

 I told you it was a strong drink: all alcohol and a little lime juice!

 For a traditional mai tai, leave the lime juice and triple sec in the drink.
 The easiest thing to switch up is the orgeat syrup or almond liqueur.
 (I used almond liqueur – I mean I’m sure most of you have orgeat syrup lying around…right?
 HA)

-How to make a Mai Tai
+How to make a Mai Tai from scratch?

 To make the cocktail, you add all the ingredients (except the dark rum) to a cocktail shaker, shake and pour over ice, then float the dark rum on top.